andrewjpoole/andrewjpoole.github.io/_posts/2025-05-31-assert-against-trace-data-for-integration-tests-with-aspire-and-the-queryabletracecollector.md

 ### Bonus tip #1 - If you need to ensure that an API call is _not_ traced

 You can just create a DelegatingHandler which literally nulls the current Activity.
-I use this to ensure that calls to QueryableTraceCollector are not themselves traced, otherwise we end up with infinaite loops, ask me how I know 🤣
+I use this to ensure that calls to QueryableTraceCollector are not themselves traced, otherwise we end up with infinite loops, ask me how I know 🤣

 ```csharp
 public class ClientHandlerWithTracingDisabled : DelegatingHandler